radarlabs/radar-sdk-js/README.md

 where `description` is a string.

-You only need to call these methods once, as these settings will be persisted across app sessions.
+You only need to call these functions once, as these settings will be persisted across browser sessions in cookies.

 ### Foreground tracking